jdwh08/foxnote-quartzsite/content/Kernel Trick.md

 	- $k(x,y) = \tanh(\alpha x' y + \theta)$
 - Radial Basis Function (RBF) Kernel: $f(x) = ?(\infty \text{dim})? \rightarrow k(x, x')=e^{-\gamma * ||x-x'||^2}$
 	- This one needs infinite dimensions
+	- It's basically like a [[Normal Distribution]] around each point.

 #### Mercer Condition
-For the math to be guaranteed to work, the kernel must act like a [[Distance Measure]].
+For the math to be guaranteed to work, the kernel must act like a [[Distance Measure]], i.e., a [[Symmetric Matrix]] which is [[Positive Semidefinite Matrix]].
 In practice, you can probably get away with this.

 ---
 # Examples: